riddhi1212/Assam-app/readme.md

 6) Check for difference in name vs id for form elements
 	A1: HTML form elements operate on name attr not on id attr. which means .serialize (jQuery method) will only work on name attr not on id attr
 7) Can you embed php in a .js or jquery file?
+8) How to create DB automatically in Laravel ? (then use same name in forge)
+9) I want to call one controller method from another controller method.
+That is apparently against MVC principles.
+How do I do it instead?
+10) HasMany vs BelongsToMany
+11) looker_id NOT looker-id as default foreign key
+12) where does var_dump(output go)

 Ah!